 Make it a standard practice to change passwords whenever an employee leaves the company to ensure they cannot access sites and systems.

 Sign-out of accounts when you’re not using them and remove any permissions of applications when you have finished with them to avoid leaving access open to online sites that can be exploited by hackers.

 Avoid storing passwords either digitally or on paper.

 No matter how strong your passwords are and meticulous about safety you are, passwords won’t be safe if a hacker’s spy program is monitoring what you enter on your keyboard.
 Ensure that you have an up-to-date virus scanner and make regular updates to all devices.

 Employees working away from the business should ensure they are only using secure Wi-Fi networks.
 Public networks bring additional risk from hackers.
 Companies should also use Virtual Private Networks where possible.

 17. Avoid pop-ups, unknown emails and links

 Be alert to phishing and avoid clicking on a link that can result in a security breach.
-Be extremely cautious about links and attachments in emails from senders you don’t recognise.
-Equally if you receive an email that requests personal information or private company details and which you weren’t expecting to receive (regardless of who it has come from) check before you send any details or click on any links.
+Be extremely cautious about links and attachments in emails from senders you don’t recognize.
+Equally, if you receive an email that requests personal information or private company details and which you weren’t expecting to receive (regardless of whom it has come from) check before you send any details or click on any links.